 Compact all chemically stabilized subgrade to the requirements in 204.03, except use 98 percent of the maximum dry density for acceptance.
 Determine the maximum dry density for acceptance by using the Ohio Typical Moisture Density Curves, the moisture density curves from the Contractor’s mixture design submittal, or the maximum dry density obtained by test section method.
 Unless otherwise specified in the Contract Documents, the Engineer will perform all compaction tests according to Supplement 1015.

-Use a vibratory footed roller weighing at least 10 tons (9 metric tons).
+Use a vibratory footed roller weighing at least 10 tons.

 Use the moisture controls according to 203.07.A, except ensure that the moisture content at time of compaction is at or above optimum.